FOSSEE/nghdl/readme.md

 ##How to use?
 1. Run nghdl in command terminal.
 2. Upload your vhdl file.
-3. Model will be created with your name of your vhdl file.
+3. Model will be created with name of your vhdl file.
+It can be seen under (~ngspice-26/src/xspice/icm/ghdl/)
 4. You can use this model in your netlist.

 ##LIMITATION: